SparkysWidgets/MinieCHW/README.md

 ##### Note: This is for the MinieC Hardware Version 1 Branch

 MinieC Hardware Design Files in EAGLE.
-Not much to say, there are some custom parts will add Library after I clean it up!
+Layout is finally finished and the board is in an operational state.
+Care must be taken when using this in conjunction with another probe (pH, DO etc...).
+An isolated unit is in the works, and the I2C isolation breakout can fix this should issues arise.

 Schematic Info
 -------------------------
-##### Basic schematic is spilt into sections
+##### Basic schematic is split into sections

 - Charge Pump section
-- Analog Front End - AC oscillator stage witha variable gain stage based on SUT conductivity
+- Analog Front End - AC oscillator stage with a variable gain stage based on SUT conductivity
 - 12bit ADC

 Board Layout Info